SAP-archive/cloud-s4-sdk-book/docs/opensap/index.md

 In case you want to download a fresh copy of the project as a starting point, checkout the git branch `course/2_2_start` or download the example project as [zip file](http://tiny.cc/s4sdk-2-2-start-zip).

-In this unit, you will learn te basics about how to build an extension application for S/4HANA Cloud and On-Premise.
+In this unit, you will learn the basics about how to build an extension application for S/4HANA Cloud and On-Premise.
 You can use your own S/4HANA for the experiments.
-To make a more convenient, you can also use a mock server.
+To make following the course more convenient, also if you have no S/4HANA system at hand, you can also use a mock server.
 Please follow the [guide](https://sap.github.io/cloud-s4-sdk-book/pages/mock-odata.html) as supplementary material on how to setup the mock server locally or on SAP Cloud Platform.
 The guide also explains how to [connect your application](https://sap.github.io/cloud-s4-sdk-book/pages/mock-odata.html#connect-your-application-to-the-mock-server) to the mock server.

-The final result of this unit can be found int the branch `course/2_2_end`.
+The final result of this unit can be found in the branch `course/2_2_end`.
 You can also download the [zip file](https://github.com/SAP/cloud-s4-sdk-book/archive/course/2_2_end.zip).

 #### Unit 3: Securing the Extension App